Kroc/NoNonsenseForum/README.txt

         reply.
 Anybody can view the forum, but won't be able to post unless added as a member or moderator

-"private"
-*       The forum is not accessible to the public, only moderators or members can access and post in the forum.
-You will be prompted to sign-in when trying to access the forum

 [6.1]   Members:
 ------------------------------------------------------------------------
 Members are users who are not restricted in a locked forum, but do not